EssayOperator playbook

 The next wave inverts this.
 The procurement platform is, simultaneously, a buyer-side system and a supplier-side system.
 When a small distributor signs up to manage their inbound orders, they get a free supplier portal.
 The buyers of that distributor see real-time pricing, availability, and order status without any email parsing required.
 The same database powers both sides.

 This sounds like a small architectural choice.
 It is, in fact, a network-effect engine.
 Every supplier added increases the value of the platform to every buyer.
 Every buyer added increases the value to every supplier.
-The unit-economic flywheel is identical to the one that built Stripe, Shopify, and Twilio.
-It compounds.
+The unit economics improve as the graph gets denser.

 IV.
 First principles